dwunderl/mahjongg-tools/README.md

 # Mahjongg Tools

-A collection of web-based tools for American Mahjongg players.
+A collection of web-based tools for American Mahjongg players, fully responsive and mobile-friendly.

 ## 🎴 Tools